NeCTAR-RC/nectar-training/package06/sections/rdsiStorage.markdown

 {% include /docLinks.markdown %}

 You may also get access to the [Research Data Storage Infrastructure (RDSI)](https://www.rdsi.edu.au/).
-The aim of the RDSI Project is that researchers will be able to use and manipulate significant collections of data that were previously either unavailable or difficult to access and that there will be a consistent means of accessing this data.
+The aim of the RDSI Project is that researchers will be able to use and manipulate significant collections of data that were previously either unavailable or difficult to access; and there will be a consistent means of accessing this data.

 The Project is realised through the creation and development of data storage infrastructure.
 Specifically, the intention is to increase the sharing and re-use of research related data.